How it all began:

 Depends who you ask:

-Her family: “you two are perfect for each other!” // “we always wondered who would have enough energy to keep up with Elizabeth.”
+Her family: “you two are perfect for each other!” // “we thought nobody would have enough energy to keep up with Elizabeth.”

 His family: “they talk so fast— we can’t get a word in edgewise” // “they bring out the best in each other.”